 Our editorial process?
 Stories are read as they arrive.
 The responses will be:

 1.)
 A rejection with an invitation to submit another story before the deadline.

 2.)
 A request to hold the story longer for further consideration.
 Congrats on making the first cut.

 3.)
 A request for rewrite, with specifics outlined and a deadline for resubmission.

 4.)
 An acceptance.

-We hope to have all responses sent by April 30, at the very latest.
-Annually, Triangulation has been receiving close to 1000 story submissions for about 20 spots.
+We hope to have all responses sent by March 31.
+Annually, Triangulation has been receiving about 900 story submissions for about 20 spots.

 Triangulation: Dark Skies Team

 Diane Turnshek: Editor